scottheather/iggy/README.md

 3) Once you have changes in place, you can just run `python get-addresses.py`.
 It will perform the following:

   - Print the first result of each api call in your terminal
-  - Cache results to spatialite-cache.sql (this just means that if api calls are interrupted you can re-run the python script and it will basically pick up where it left off without starting queries over
+  - Cache results to `spatial-cache.sqlite` (this just means that if api calls are interrupted you can re-run the python script and it will basically pick up where it left off without starting queries over
-  - update your input csv with placenames
+  - create an output csv with placenames